How to get Cash for Silver

 - Know What You Are Selling

-This is an important point because many people willing to sell are handed down the silver from a family member and they are unaware of its true value.
+This is an important point because many people willing to sell are handed down the silver from a family member, and they are unaware of its actual value.
 Sometimes they sell it for much cheaper than the actual value, whereas other times they overestimate the value and do not get high enough offers.

 There is a market price of silver that changes every day but apart from that, the silver is divided into various categories which will all fetch different prices.

-- Bullion coins fetch the highest price because they are extremely pure silver (.999 to be exact) and they hold extra value as they are government minted coins.
-You get paid for the value of the silver as well as the value of the coin which makes them the best value you can get for silver.
+- Bullion coins fetch the highest price because they are incredibly pure silver (.999 to be exact) and they hold extra value as they are government minted coins.
+You get paid for the benefit of the silver as well as the value of the coin which makes them the best value you can get for silver.

 - Silverware and cutlery made from Sterling silver sell very well too.
 It is 92.5% pure silver along with other metals in the mixture to provide it with strength.
-Many such items have great antique value and they sell for a great premium over the market price.
+Many such items have great antique value, and they sell for a significant premium over the market price.
 If there is no history involved, then they are usually sold at the melt value.

-- Silver bars are also as pure as bullion coins but they hold no significance other than that.
-They fetch a good price due to purity as they are later melted to make jewellery or coins.
-They sell at exactly the melt value but no premiums are involved.
+- Silver bars are also as pure as bullion coins, but they hold no significance other than that.
+They fetch a reasonable price due to purity as they are later melted to make jewellery or coins.
+They sell at precisely the melt value, but no premiums are involved.

 - Junk silver consists of US coins that were produced before 1965.
 They do not fetch a very high price and generally sell at melt value or just below it.

-- Rare artefacts or collectables made of silver can sell for high value.
-Rare or special edition collectable coins made of silver sell for huge premiums as well.
+- Rare artefacts made from silver can sell for high value.
+Unique or special edition collectable coins made of silver sell for huge premiums as well.
 The shine, quality, and age of the coins can determine the exact value they sell for.
-If you think that you possess a unique silver coin then you can submit it to a coin grading service that will let you know the history as well as the exact value of the coin.
-That way, you will know exactly what price to look for when you are selling.
+If you think that you possess a unique silver coin, then you can submit it to a coin grading service that will let you know the history as well as the exact value of the coin.
+That way, you will know what price to look for when you are selling.

-- Scrap silver would fetch the lowest price out of all the types because all of it would be melted and turn out into a form that would be sellable.
-To turn it into bars or jewellery, the process of melting would be used which would cost money as well.
-To save on that, buyers purchase scrap for quite low prices.
+- Scrap silver would fetch the lowest price out of all the types because all of it would be melted and turn out into a form that can be sold.

 As mentioned, there are plenty of buyers out there that pay cash for silver and other precious metals.
 Some of your options are as follows:

 The pawn shops are the easiest and fastest way to sell your diamond for cash.
-They pay cash up front and the deal can be done in minutes.
-Pawnshops generally pay less than actual value but if you have a silver item that is unique and has some historic value, pawnshops may actually pay a good amount of money for it.
+They pay cash upfront, and the deal can be done in minutes.
+Pawnshops generally pay less than the actual value, but if you have a silver item that is unique and has some historical significance, pawnshops may pay the right amount of money for it.
 If you have a centuries-old coin that is very rare, expect to get good money for it from a pawnshop.
 You can also try a coin shop or a local coin collector as they might pay even better for a unique silver coin.

 Banks have been known to buy silver as well.
 They do it for two reasons.
 Firstly they save gold and silver in their reserves.
 Secondly, they use it for the production of coins as well.

 You can also try selling silver online on sites like eBay.
-Online marketplaces are quite dependent on luck.
-You might sell in a short time for a great amount of money or you may not get a very good bid for a long time.
-You can try your luck but there are definitely better options.
+Online marketplaces are entirely dependent on luck.
+You might sell in a short time for a significant amount of money, or you may not get a perfect bid for a long time.
+You can try your luck, but there are better options.

 London Gold Centre is one of the best options to sell silver.
 You can sell silverware, utensils, jewellery, coins, bars and scrap silver for the best price on the market.
-They have trusted buyers with an easy buying process.
-Your items would be inspected for quality and then you will be given an offer.
-The payment is made within a day and they provide the best prices.
+They have trusted buyers with a smooth buying process.
+Your items would be inspected for quality, and then you will be given an offer.
+The payment is made within a day, and they provide the best prices.
 Here are some frequently asked questions about the London Gold Centre that may help you out as well: